xk-huang/OrdinalCLIP/README.md

 ## Experiments Structure

-Each experiments has its own name, with several config component names split by `"_"`.
+Each experiment has its own name, with several config component names split by `"_"`.
-The experiments fold includes:
+The experiment folder includes:

 - `ckpt/`: checkpoints
 - `*_logger/`: the logs from `pytorch_lightning`